 The whiteboard is so successful because we devised a production flow a long, long time ago.
 No matter what we are doing for our clients, whether we are designing a website, or branding a new storefront, or printing annual reports, the flow of work is largely similar for every project.
 We identified the key phases of a project at Markon and marked them on the board.
 We also know what kind of project milestones indicate that a project has moved from one phase to another.
 When we talk about tracking the project, we are talking about moving them through each phase on the whiteboard, as if we are moving pieces on a map.

 Doing this provides two immediate benefits.
 To start, it gives your team a uniform idea of how projects work within your organization.
 This allows everyone to get on the same page when discussing projects, which allows your team to converse constructively about how to move projects along, or improve the whole process.
-Second: this improve communication with clients, suppliers, or whomever.
+Second: this improves communication with clients, suppliers, or whomever.
 How?
 By making the information easy to digest and uniformly understood within your organization, you’ll improve the rate of time, confidence, and consistency by which team communicates with the outside world.

 Organize Human Talent

 This one’s pretty simple, but we think it’s worth mentioning.
-Some people are meant to provide tech support, some people are meant to build new tech, some point are meant to be in the middle, selling it, testing it, writing about, and so on.
+Some people are meant to provide tech support, some people are meant to build new tech, some people are meant to be in the middle, selling it, testing it, writing about, and so on.
 Assign the right people to the right tasks.
 Evaluate new talent’s skills when you hire them.
 Evaluate current employees.
 Ask employees to talk about the projects they want to be working on.
-Even if you’re a small company, where everyone wears many hats, you can make sure that your employees spend the right amount of time with the hat that make sense for them.
+Even if you’re a small company, where everyone wears many hats, you can make sure that your employees spend the right amount of time with the hat that makes sense for them.

 Get Your Brand Together

 We’ve written many times about the value of a brand style guide.
-It’s important to capture the details around your brand in one place so that everyone on your team has a resource to refer to when they have an opportunity to use your logo, or create a document on behalf of your company.
+It’s important to capture the details around your brand in one place so that everyone on your team has a resource to refer to when they have an opportunity to use your logo or create a document on behalf of your company.
 Create an accessible place online for your team to access both the guide and all of the elements of your brand: logo and submark files, color codes, fonts, etc.

 Organizing, and therefore streamlining your workflow will benefit your brand.
-The truth is, the easier that it is for you and your team to do their jobs, the better your work will be, which translates to better experiences, products and services for your customers.
-Nothing builds brand loyalty more, or helps to encourage people to share their awareness of your brand, than a positive experience.
+The truth is, the easier that it is for you and your team to do their jobs, the better your work will be, which translates to better experiences, products, and services for your customers.
+Nothing builds brand loyalty more or helps to encourage people to share their awareness of your brand, than a positive experience.